About the Founder

 I had a few observations:

-- Some students did well on the exams by knowing which equation applied to the situation, but didn't know the concept behind the equation.
+- Some students did well on the physics exams by knowing which equation applied to the situation, but didn't know the concept behind the equation.
 Over the years I tried various forms of "equation sheets," including letting students bring in their own.
-That ended when some students were scoring well above others simply because they happened to have the correct equation written down.
+That ended when some students were scoring well above others simply because they happened to have the correct equation written down, meaning the exam results weren't a true reflection of what they did and did not know.

-- Some students quickly grasped the "big picture" but struggled with the details required to work completely through a problem with the result that they were incoherent on the exams.
+- Some students quickly grasped the "big picture" but struggled with the details required to work completely through a problem.
+Their exams were incoherent.

 - Some students could do well point-by-point through the problems but did not get the overall picture.
-They struggled to apply ideas across chapters.
+They struggled to apply ideas in different contexts.

-I was as frustrated as my students with the lack of results that some of their efforts produced.
+I was as troubled as my students with the lack of results that some of their efforts produced.
 I started looking into how they were studying the material.

 I started coaching the students on how to study the course, and building in assignments that encouraged proper learning strategies.
 I also took away certain crutches.
 In particular I quit allowing equation sheets on exams.
 They had to concentrate on the fundamentals of the course and be able to derive the specific cases, rather than just getting lucky by having the correct equation on a page.